erwbgy/puppet-pdns/README.md

 ### Examples

-In_puppet node config we just:
+In puppet node config we just include the class:

     include pdns::nameserver